 Below is the error message you receive if you entered an incorrect member number or password.
 If you get this error message, please try logging again by clicking on the Back button in your browser and re-entering your member number and password.
 If you keep getting the error, please call us and we will help you get logged in.

 Below is the error message you receive if you try logging in five times or more with an incorrect password.
-After five unsuccessful tries you are locked out of Online Banking and you will need to call us to have your account unclocked.
+After five unsuccessful tries you are locked out of Online Banking and you will need to call us to have your account unlocked.

 Below is the error message you receive if your browser (Internet Explorer, Netscape, Firefox, etc.) is set to not accept cookies.
 [Click here for a detailed explanation of what a "Cookie" is and how it is used in Dort Online™ banking.]
 To correct the problem you will need to find the cookie settings in your browser and change them to allow session cookies.
 Our recommend browser settings page should help you find the setting you need.